searchbx/searchbx-client-js/readme.md

 ### Full Text Search
 Instead of searching only the page titles, we support searching the whole article, with typo tolerance.

-### How to use Searchbx API Client
+### How to use SearchBX API Client
 - Import the library
 ```javascript
 import SearchbxClient from 'searchbx';
 ```

-- Create SearchbxClient
+- Create SearchBX Client
 ```javascript
 const searchbxClient = new SearchbxClient({
  url: 'YourSiteURL',